anuhya-mannam/bathroom-pricing-engine/README.md

   ],
   "total_quote": 1490.4
 }
-Assumptions
+🧠 Assumptions
 Flat hourly labor rate by city (e.g., Paris higher than Marseille)

 Prices based on hardcoded values in materials.json

-Margin set at 15%
+Margin is set at 15%

-VAT pulled dynamically from city name
+VAT rate pulled based on city

-Area-based pricing can be extended
+Area-based pricing logic can be extended